W-David-Porter/course-in-consciousness/chapter-14-religion-belief-non-duality/readme.md

  * In *Jerusalem Countdown* (2006), John Hagee (see above) says, “The final battle for Jerusalem is about to begin.
 Every day in the media you are watching the gathering storm over the State of Israel.
 The winds of war are once again about to sweep through the sacred city of Jerusalem.
 The world is about to discover the power of the God of Abraham, Isaac and Jacob, the Keeper of Israel, ‘who… shall neither slumber nor sleep’ (Ps.
 121:4).
 His righteous fury will be evident in the defence of Israel”.

 :::tip Question
-What was your reaction to this list?
+What was your reäction to this list?
 Was it anger, sadness, depression, cynicism, indifference, acceptance, compassion?
 :::

 ## 14.3.
 A non-dualistic view of God